Amazon Product Pricing Strategy: Maximize Profit in 2026

 Your Goal: Build momentum, even if that means lower margins at first.

-Pricing Tip: Go a little lower than average, offer coupons, use “.97” pricing, and be okay with small losses early on to build rank.
+Pricing Tip: Go a little lower than average, offer coupons, use “.97” pricing, and lower margins or controlled promotional spending to build rank.

 These are items you need gone – fast.